PICKLERICK2005/M7000_RE/README.md

 - Boundaries between the application processor and cellular modem
 - Recovery and unbrick procedures
 - Safe, reversible experiments with benign configuration fields

-Research may identify where cellular identity information is sourced or validated.
-This repository does not provide operational instructions for changing cellular identity identifiers.

 ## Progress